moukhtar22/doWM/README.md

 - [x] fullscreen
 - [x] startup commands
 - [x] picom support
-- [ ] multi monitor support
+- [x] multi monitor support

-## bugs
- - dragging tabs in firefox and just drag and drop in general
+- [ ] auto update monitors if new one is plugged in